Xələc, Nakhchivan: Etymology

-The name of the village is related with xələclər (khalajlar) who were within the tribe union of Seljuq-Oghuz.
-A part of the xələclər who have participated in the conquest of the Middle East (12th-13th centuries) now living in Iran and Turkmenistan.
+The name of the village is related with xələclər (khalajlar) who were within the tribe union of Seljuk-Oghuz.
+A part of the xələclər who have participated in the conquest of the Middle East (12th–13th centuries) now living in Iran and Turkmenistan.

 Xələclər (Khalajlar) - is the Turkic tribe that lived on the south bank of the Amu Darya River in the early Middle Ages.
-They were within of the tribe union of the Seljuq-Oghuz.
+They were within of the tribe union of the Seljuk–Oghuz.
 From written sources, it becomes clear that the Xələclər have served in the armies of the Arab Caliphate.
-In Seljuq period, some of them came to Iran, and from there to Arran.
+In Seljuk period, some of them came to Iran, and from there to Arran.
 The Xələclər who consist from several tribes and arms (generation) at the end of the 19th century, have lived in the Javad province.
 Basically, they were engaged in cattle-breeding.
 The names of the mountain and the village in the Sharur region are related with Xələclər.